ZarK/ai-rules/global_rules.md

 ## Cross-Platform Considerations
 - Use PowerShell for terminal commands on Windows.
-- Use Bash for terminal commands on macOS.
+- Use Bash for terminal commands on macOS/Linux.

 ## Bootstrap Process
 - Verifies and, if necessary, updates the `.windsurfrules` file by checking [https://github.com/ZarK/ai-rules](https://github.com/ZarK/ai-rules).